aiprincegenius13/MongoDB-Database-Application/README.md

 - Ensure that the program runs without errors.
 - Include a README file that contains a description of your application.
 - This README must include a description of your API's available routes and their corresponding CRUD operations for reference.

+## Route Detail
+- GET "/movies" -gets all movies (READ)
+- POST "/movies" -post a new movie to database (Create)
+- DELETE "/movies/:id" - Deletes a movie from the database (DELETE)
+- PATCH "/movies/:id" - Updatesmovie in the database (UPDATE)